top1944/duckuments/docs/atoms_85_fall2017_projects/11_navigators/10-preliminary-design-document-navigators.md

 ### Functionality provided

--Localization within an intersection.
+* Localization within an intersection.

--Path/trajectory planning to navigate intersection.
+* Path/trajectory planning to navigate intersection.

--Possibly control strategy to track above.
+* Possibly control strategy to track above.

 ### Resources required / dependencies / costs

 The proposed method(s) can be evaluated using the following measures (in order of decreasing importance):

--Success rate, i.e. the percentage of trials for which the Duckiebot ends up in the desired lane and successfully hands over the control to the lane following controller.
+* Success rate, i.e. the percentage of trials for which the Duckiebot ends up in the desired lane and successfully hands over the control to the lane following controller.

--Accuracy and precision of  final state, i.e. how close is the Duckiebot’s state relative to the desired final state (e.g. distance relative to the center of the lane, orientation within lane, velocity) and how repeatable is this.
+* Accuracy and precision of  final state, i.e. how close is the Duckiebot’s state relative to the desired final state (e.g. distance relative to the center of the lane, orientation within lane, velocity) and how repeatable is this.

--Duration, i.e. the average time required for the Duckiebot to cross an intersection and if possible an upper limit (worst-case) on the time required.
+* Duration, i.e. the average time required for the Duckiebot to cross an intersection and if possible an upper limit (worst-case) on the time required.

--Robustness to changes in the size of the intersection (e.g. lane width, size of tiles, …), i.e. how do the above performance measures change with respect to changes of the size of intersection.
+* Robustness to changes in the size of the intersection (e.g. lane width, size of tiles, …), i.e. how do the above performance measures change with respect to changes of the size of intersection.

--Path following or trajectory tracking error, using for example the maximum absolute distance error from the desired path.
+* Path following or trajectory tracking error, using for example the maximum absolute distance error from the desired path.

 ### Performance measurement

--The success rate can evaluated by simply performing the intersection navigation tasks N times and counting the number of successful trials.
+* The success rate can evaluated by simply performing the intersection navigation tasks N times and counting the number of successful trials.

--The accuracy and precision of final state can be evaluated using the already existing lane detection method.
+* The accuracy and precision of final state can be evaluated using the already existing lane detection method.

--The average duration can simply be computed from N experiments.
+* The average duration can simply be computed from N experiments.
 A (probabilistic) upper bound to navigating an intersection can be found likewise.

--Either experiments on the real system with slightly different intersections or a sensitivity analysis (analytically or numerically) with respect to parameters defining the size of the intersection can be carried to evaluate the system’s robustness.
+* Either experiments on the real system with slightly different intersections or a sensitivity analysis (analytically or numerically) with respect to parameters defining the size of the intersection can be carried to evaluate the system’s robustness.

--An absolute position system (e.g. an overhead motion capture system) can be used to evaluate the Duckiebot's trajectory tracking errors.
+* An absolute position system (e.g. an overhead motion capture system) can be used to evaluate the Duckiebot's trajectory tracking errors.

 ## Part 3: Preliminary Design

 ### Modules

--Initial position understanding
+* Initial position understanding

--Information processing (in which kind of intersection we are, where we want to go, ..)
+* Information processing (in which kind of intersection we are, where we want to go, ..)

--Trajectory generation
+* Trajectory generation

--Control loop
+* Control loop

--Conclusion
+* Conclusion

 ### Interfaces